Samuel Šefčík

-Samuel Šefčík (born 4 November 1996) is a Slovak footballer who plays for Fortuna Liga club Ružomberok as an attacking midfielder or winger.
+Samuel Šefčík (born 4 November 1996) is a Slovak footballer who plays for Fortuna Liga club AS Trenčín as an attacking midfielder or winger.

 Club career

-ŠK Slovan Bratislava

 Šefčík made his Fortuna Liga debut for Slovan Bratislava on 9 April 2016 against Ružomberok.
 He had to go off, though, after twenty minutes due to injury.
 He was replaced by future Slovak international, Filip Oršula.

+After two years in FC Nitra he joined Ružomberok in June 2021.
+He immediately had meniscus surgery, but was able to make his debut in November 2021.
+Soon after, however, in January 2022 he tore an anterior cruciate ligament and was out until the spring of 2023.
+MFK Ružomberok nonetheless decided to retain Šefčík, who signed a contract until 2025.

+On 4 September 2024, he became player of AS Trenčín, after spending three seasons in MFK Ružomberok.